pdavis86/FullPotential/README.md

 ## Key Features
-- There is no player level.
-Each weapon type and spell type has its own level.
+- There is no player level!
+But you do level particular skills.
-- Components for crafting items or spells have randomly generated stats.
+- Components for crafting items have randomly generated stats.
 This means you can craft any level item/spell but can only use it once you reach the required skill level.

+### Combat
+Choose the appropriate item for the situation
+- Ranged Weapon.
+Uses ammunition so be sure to have enough.
+Does x2 damage if two-handed.
+- Use mana/energy/other to attack, heal, buff, debuff, etc. at range or up close.
+- Melee Weapon.
+Does x2 damage or x4 damage if two-handed.
+- Defensive.
+Want to tank?
+Take a defensive item into battle.

 ## Feedback